 Medial Gastrocnemius Strain

 People who are involved in physically demanding activities and/or sports such as running, jumping, soccer, tennis, etc. are prone to medial gastrocnemius strain.
 This happens when the muscle is overstretched due to sudden changes in speed or direction.
-Fellowship–trained orthopedic surgeon Dr. Kelechi Okoroha provides diagnosis and individualized non–surgical and surgical management for medial gastrocnemius strain in Detroit.
+Medial gastrocnemius strain specialist, Dr. Kelechi Okoroha provides diagnosis and individualized non–surgical and surgical management for medial gastrocnemius strain in Minneapolis.
 Contact Dr. Okoroha’s team for an appointment today!

 What is a Medial Gastrocnemius Strain?